Imbalance-XGBoost: Leveraging Weighted and Focal Losses for Binary Label-Imbalanced Classification with XGBoost: Experiments

 \subsection{Classification Results and Discussion}

-Accuracy and $F_1$ score of the test set with 6 sets of features are presented in Table \ref{tab:individualfeature}, where Best in \cite{sakar2019parkinson} indicates the best performance of accuracy and $F_1$ score retrieved from the paper.\\
+Accuracy and $F_1$ score of the test set with 6 sets of features are presented in Table \ref{tab:individualfeature}, where Best in \cite{sakar2019parkinson} indicates the best performance of accuracy and $F_1$ score retrieved from the paper.

-Without exception, a slight declination of accuracy could be observed in weighted-XGBoost and focal-XGBoost, but both classifiers generate a significantly higher $F_1$ score.
-The increase of $F_1$ score and the decrements of accuracy suggest that the previous-obtained higher accuracy is a consequence of overlooking minority class, so it is reasonable for our classifier to appear to 'sacrifice' accuracy in order to guarantee impartial recognition results on both classes.
+Without exception, although a slight declination of accuracy could be observed in weighted-XGBoost and focal-XGBoost, both classifiers generate a significantly higher $F_1$ score.
+The increase of $F_1$ score and the decrements of accuracy suggest that the previous-obtained higher accuracy is a consequence of overlooking minority class.
 Furthermore, for almost all the feature groups, the highest $F_1$ score is obtained by focal-XGBoost.
-This observation can be explained from an algorithmic perspective that focal loss is more robust to parameters, while weighted loss is prone to the effect of sub-optimal parameters even if parameter search is applied.

-To eliminate potential impacts on the classification performance due to intrinsic characteristics of individual sets of features, a classifier with 50 top-ranked features selected by mRMR (minimum Redundancy-Maximum Relevance) \cite{peng2005feature} was applied in \cite{sakar2019parkinson} as well.
-The feature selection method is based on the principle of maximizing the joint dependency of top ranking variables on the targeted one by reducing the redundancy among them \cite{peng2005feature} \cite{garcia2016tutorial}.
+This observation can be explained from an algorithmic perspective that focal loss is more robust to parameters, while weighted loss is prone to the effect of sub-optimal parameters even if parameter search is applied. \cite{sakar2019parkinson} also applied a classifier with 50 top-ranked features selected by mRMR (minimum Redundancy-Maximum Relevance).
+The feature selection technique is based on the principle of maximizing the joint dependency of top ranking variables on the targeted one by reducing the redundancy among them (\cite{peng2005feature,garcia2016tutorial}).
 For a comparison purpose, this paper employs the same technique with provided Python interface\footnote[1]{\url{https://github.com/fbrundu/pymrmr}}, and produces a subset of top-50 features to run with \textit{Imbalance-XGBoost}.
 The performance of weighted- and focal-XGBoost on the top-50 features can be observed in table \ref{tab:top50feature}.

 Consistent with the performance on individual groups of features, focal-XGBoost classifier has the highest $F_1$ score, slightly better than weighted-XGBoost.
 Both weighted- and focal-XGBoost outperform best classifier in \cite{sakar2019parkinson} by a large margin, and since the top-50 feature can be regarded as a 'master subset', the superiority of the methods implemented in imbalance-XGBoost can be further corroborated.